Saturday, August 22, 2015

 Garmo Stave Church, Maihaugen

-Rather than mixing it with the young ones (sigh), we took off to the living history museum, Maihaugen for a few hours – the perfect opportunity to see inside period homes.
+Rather than mixing it with the young ones (who were probably relieved, sigh!), we took off to the living history museum, Maihaugen for a few hours – the perfect opportunity to see inside period homes.
 Maihaugen began its life as a cultural collection of Anders Sandvig, a dentist who saw the value in preserving Norwegian buildings and folk items for posterity.
 His collection grew and was eventually settled in its present location in 1904 under the city’s management, with Sandvig becoming curator.
 There are now some 200 buildings, spread between three specific “themes’ (rural, town and residential), all beautifully set out and furnished in authentic period style.

 First we stopped at the guest centre to view “We Won the Land” – a summary of Norway’s history.
 From there we walked our way through a number of exhibits.
 Perhaps the most interesting was the Garmo stave church for the story of Sandvig’s sleuthing to find it, piece by piece and the oldest “farm settlement” Oygarden, with its winter and summer residences, lots of animal shelters & food storage areas and even a house for the old folks.
 On such a warm summer day, it made it hard to visualise life in Norway’s cold and snow.